anthonymjimenez/holdcoin/README.md

  holdcoin isn't a crypto, it's the new way to buy crypto smarter.
 See how holdcoin can maximize your profits today!

  “Your money is like soap.
-The more you handle it the less you will have.” - Gene Fama Jr's
+The more you handle it the less you will have.” - Eugene Fama